Abdolhossein Teymourtash: Imprisonment and death

 Teymourtash was confined in Qasr Prison in Tehran.
-His health rapidly declined and he died on October 3, 1933.
+His health rapidly declined and he died on Mehr 9, 1312 AHSh / October 3, 1933.

 Many say he was killed by the prison's physician Dr. Ahmad Ahmadi through lethal injection on orders of Reza.
 This physician killed political prisoners under the guise of medical examinations, to make it appear that the victim died naturally.

 At time of death, Teymourtash was 50 years old.

-Four years later in 1937, Teymourtash‘s close friend, Ali Akbar Davar died under mysterious circumstances.
+Four years later in 1937, Teymourtash's close friend, Ali Akbar Davar died under mysterious circumstances.
 Rumors spread that Davar committed suicide after he was severely reprimanded and threatened by Reza Pahlavi two days earlier in private.
 Some newspapers wrote that he had died of a heart attack.
 Many suggest that his death had been related to his proposed American bill to Majlis with which British strongly opposed.
 Davar was 70 years old when he died.

 Family

 After Teymourtash's death, his extensive landholdings and other properties and possessions were confiscated by the Iranian government, while his immediate family was kept under house arrest on one of its farflung family estates for an extended period of time.
 While it was not uncommon for Reza Shah to imprison or kill his previous associates and prominent politicians, most notably Firouz Mirza Nosrat-ed-Dowleh Farman Farmaian III and Sardar Asad Bakhtiar, the decision to impose severe collective punishment on Teymourtash's family was unprecedented.
 Immediate members of the Teymourtash family forced to endure seven years of house arrest and exile would consist of his mother and younger sister Badri Teymourtash, his first wife Sorour ol-Saltaneh and her four children, Manouchehr, Iran, Amirhoushang and Mehrpour.
 His second wife, Tatiana and her two young daughters, Parichehr and Noushi were spared house arrest.

 Having either just returned to Iran on account of their father's arrest, and informed by relatives to suspend their studies to Iran from Europe, the children would have to suffer the alleged sins of their father.
 Teymourtash's younger sister, Badri, had recently completed her studies in Belgium and upon her return to Iran in the early 1930s was likely the first female dentist in the country.
 Manouchehr, Teymourtash's eldest son was attending the world-renowned and foremost French military academy at École spéciale militaire de Saint-Cyr in France before his return, Iran was attending preparatory college in England, Amirhoushang was enrolled at the exclusive Harrow School in England, while Mehrpour was attending the venerated Le Rosey boarding school in Switzerland along with the then Crown Prince, Mohammad Reza Pahlavi.